bduckdev/friendless/README.md

 ### Planned Features

-- [ ] Add subscriptions via stripe.
 - [x] Stream tokens
 - [x] Fancy home page with swiping cards and cool effects.
 - [x] Profile Page
+- [ ] Edit button on message
 - [ ] Create Friend Form
+- [ ] Friend profile popup in chat with edit function
 - [x] Show that the friend is typing
 - [x] Custom Sign In page
+- [ ] ensure idempotency
+- [ ] Would like to create separate backend

 ### General improvements

-- [ ] Random types are || undefined but shouldn't be
+- [x] Random types are || undefined but shouldn't be
 - [x] Switch to RHF
-- [ ] Actual pricing page
 - [x] Message box should be a textarea
-- [ ] Maybe instead of infinite scroll, swipe gallery should end on "Didn't find what you want?
-Make your own!"
-- [ ] Make DB script not use DEFAULT_FRIENDS_TEMPLATE and instead use TEST_FRIENDS
+- [x] Make DB script not use DEFAULT_FRIENDS_TEMPLATE and instead use TEST_FRIENDS
 - [ ] Refactor tRPC routes and tests
-- [ ] Refactor chat components and server action for sending stuff
-- [ ] Prompt should produce actually good results.

 ### Fixes

 - [ ] ChatInput doesn't reset size properly after sent.
 - [x] Excess leading and trailing whitespace in messages should be removed.

-### Blocked

-- [ ] Update profile page with billing info (blocked by subscription implementation